Colonisation of Hokkaido: Negative impacts on the Ainu

 While the history of the colonisation of Hokkaido has been portrayed in a positive light in state and popular media, throughout the process of colonisation and settler-colonialism the Ainu have suffered systemically.
 They were subject to destitution during the Meiji period, with the Japanese state attributing this outcome to the supposed "innate inferiority" of the Ainu.
 In a 2009 news story, Japan Today reported that through the history of colonisation "many Ainu were forced to work, essentially as slaves, for Wajin (ethnic Japanese), resulting in the breakup of families and the introduction of smallpox, measles, cholera and tuberculosis into their communities."
 The Japanese government also "banned the Ainu language, took Ainu lands away, and prohibited the Ainu from engaging in salmon fishing and deer hunting."
 Historian Roy Thomas wrote that the "ill treatment of native peoples is common to all colonial powers, and, at its worst, leads to genocide.
 Japan's native people, the Ainu, have, however, been the object of a particularly cruel hoax, because the Japanese have refused to accept them officially as a separate minority people."

 Ainu writing alongside scholarship have pointed out the parallels between the treatment of the Ainu by the Yamato Japanese and Japanese state, and the treatment of Native Americans and Indigenous peoples by the United States.
-Similarities between the treatment of the Ainu and other indigenous peoples have also been pointed out and studied, such as the Sámi of Europe and Aboriginal Australians.
+Similarities between the treatment of the Ainu and other indigenous peoples have also been pointed out and studied, such as the Sámi of Europe and Aboriginal Australians, by researchers including Chisato Dubreuil, Richard Siddle, Ann-Elise Lewallen, Gerald Roche, Åsa Virdi Kroik, Hiroshi Maruyama, Mai Ishihara, Masato Tokutomi, and Yugo Tomonaga.

-Continuing trends from the 20th century, contemporary research shows that Ainu on average have lower levels of educational attainment, a lower quality of life, and are in worse socioeconomic conditions than Yamato Japanese.
-Additionally surveys conducted among Ainu people in 2017 found that 30% had experienced direct discrimination for being Ainu, with more having witnessed anti-Ainu discrimination and having anxiety about potential discrimination.
+Continuing trends from the 20th century, research from the 2010s shows that Ainu on average have lower levels of educational attainment, a lower quality of life, and are in worse socioeconomic conditions than Yamato Japanese.
+Discrimination is a persistent issue, with surveys conducted among Ainu people in 2017 found that 30% had experienced direct discrimination for being Ainu, with more having witnessed anti-Ainu discrimination and having anxiety about potential discrimination.
+This discrimination ranges from employment discrimination to social discrimination.
 Such treatment and experiences have led to many Ainu hiding their identity so as to protect themselves, alongside internalising many of the negative views of Ainu that have been perpetuated in Japanese society.
 Professor of Japanese Culture Michele Mason highlights how these conditions are a result of the assimilation policies of the past and the colonial process that the Ainu were subjected to.